Mortgage Q&A: “Do mortgage payments decrease?”

-Your mortgage payment is adjusted lower to reflect the smaller principal balance, but your mortgage rate doesn’t change.
+Your monthly mortgage payment is adjusted lower to reflect the smaller outstanding principal balance, but your mortgage rate doesn’t change.

 While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old, higher payment despite the lower balance.